-Excision of the eyelid cancer involves 2 principles, removal of the affected area and reconstruction.
+Excision of the eyelids cancer involves of the area and principles, removal of the affected area and reconstruction.
 Removal involves cutting out the affected skin and at times this may mean that the whole eyelid has to be sacrificed.
 After removal of a cancerous growth a defect remains in the eyelid.
 Repair of this defect is known as reconstruction.
-The aim of reconstructive surgery is to reform an eyelid so that it functions properly and thus protects the eye, preserves vision and restores normal appearence to the eyelids.
+The aim of reconstructive surgery is to reform an eyelid so that it functions properly and this protects the eye, preserves vision and restores normal appearance to the eyelids.